MarcoMeter/neroRL/docs/training.md

         --config=<path>            Path to the config file [default: ./configs/default.yaml].
         --worker-id=<n>            Sets the port for each environment instance [default: 2].
         --run-id=<path>            Specifies the tag of the tensorboard summaries [default: default].
-        --low-mem-fix              Whether to load one mini_batch at a time to the GPU's memory. [default: False].
         --out=<path>               Specifies the path to output files such as summaries and checkpoints. [default: ./]
 """
 ```